FravBox/YagCCs/Thread Management/readme.md

 `/learn/` contains heavily commented proof of concept code for saving a thread to the db and making a thread list command.
 You can use this to help you make your own thread-based commands.
 There's also some random facts I learned about threads in there.

+`/reisir-ver/` is a modified version of the stripped down thread management and contains an auto-updating thread list that works with it. **If you know how to modify custom commands,** I highly recommend using this one.
+This version is not compatible with the the commands in the main folder.
+So if you wanted, for example, the emoji addon, you would have to modify it first.

 ## Database Management
 ![image](https://user-images.githubusercontent.com/20410737/181128287-fc0aab36-1158-446d-9c33-f69be6f46944.png)
 New threads will automatically be added to the database, but there are also commands to manually re-save and delete entries.